microsoft/nni/docs/en_US/NAS/Benchmarks.md

 [Paper link](https://arxiv.org/abs/2006.07116) &nbsp; &nbsp; [Open-source](https://github.com/fmsnew/nas-bench-nlp-release)

 The paper "NAS-Bench-NLP: Neural Architecture Search Benchmark for Natural Language Processing"  have provided search space of recurrent neural networks on the text datasets and trained 14k architectures within it, and have conducted both intrinsic and extrinsic evaluation of the trained models using datasets for semantic relatedness and language understanding evaluation.
-There are 2 data sets - PTB and wikitext-2.
+There are 2 datasets - PTB and wikitext-2.
 In the end, the precomputed results(ptb_single_run + ptb_multi_run + wikitext-2) can be utilized.

 ### API Documentation